xeraa/java-logging/readme.md

 ### Send

 1. Show that the logs are missing from the first run, since no connection to Logstash had been established yet.
-1. Rerun the application and see it works now.
+1. Rerun the application with `docker restart java_app` and see it works now.
 And we have already seen the main downside of this approach.
 1. Finally, you would need to rename the fields to match ECS in a Logstash filter.